marissakirjonen/informationSecurity/h6-A.Nynomous.md

 -	Running a Tor relay/“routers”/”nodes”  is not illegal under US law

 5. Tor is easy to use
--	You can download the pre-configured Tor Brower Bundle for [here](https://www.torproject.org/download/) and then start browsing!
+-	You can download the pre-configured Tor Browser Bundle for [here](https://www.torproject.org/download/) and then start browsing!
 -	Another possibility is to run Tor with [Tails]( https://tails.net/), a live operating system, running on a DVD or thumb drive, that routes your internet connection through Tor.

 6. Tor is not as slow as you think